Do you feel like your or your teammates’ communication efforts often get misunderstood?

 “When giving feedback, it is extremely important to consider your audience and how they receive information.
 Are they easily offended?
 You might need to soften the blow.
 Do they prefer one-on-one communication?
 Avoid providing feedback in a group.
 So much of the acceptance of feedback is dependent upon our interpersonal communications skills.”

-Interpersonal communication skill #3: Conflict management
+Skill #3: Conflict management

 Conflict management is the practice of resolving conflicts sensibly and efficiently.
 Conflicts are often unavoidable, so being able to manage and solve them is an incredibly valuable skill to have.